logo

 How surprising then that the Cypress stands atop the peak of defamiliarization!

-The Cypress is both man and woman, it is bound yet uid, it is a cofn for the dead and a ship of salvation.
+The Cypress is both man and woman, it is bound yet fluid, it is a coffin for the dead and a ship of salvation.
 It is drawn on curtains to signal the curtain falling: inside-out, inside and out.
-The truth is a sum of contradictions and the Cypress leads straight to it.

 In Ferdowsi's words, Zahhak dreamt of being toppled at the hands of a towering Cypress, and so the young were slain before they could spawn.
-As Siavash stands on the verge of being beheaded upon the order of Afrasiab, he is described as a Cypress, with the Messiah crucied on a cross of Cypress wood; all for the crime of revealing "timeless" secrets.
+As Siavash stands on the verge of being beheaded upon the order of Afrasiab, he is described as a Cypress, with the Messiah crucified on a cross of Cypress wood; all for the crime of revealing "timeless" secrets.

 But as darkness peaks, there is synthesis: as the Cypress falls, a seed is laid; a drop of Siavash's blood falls to the ground, and Farangis thus bears the child of Siavash, and Faranak that of Atbin.
 And so the truth is now all a seed, hidden but alive; whether in the ground or in a woman's womb, just waiting for its time: a wine grape waiting for its chance to shine.